 But what about the cards by MSI, ASUS, and GIGABYTE?

-The cards they design are upgraded versions of basic chips by Nvidia, or AMD, by adding custom coolers, software packages for overclocking, and by tweaking the design of the card to make it look aesthetically appealing or making it robust.
+The cards they design are upgraded versions of basic chips by Nvidia, or AMD, by adding custom coolers, and software packages for overclocking, and by tweaking the design of the card to make it look aesthetically appealing or make it robust.
 These cards are called non-reference GPUs.

 Base clock speed and boosted clock speed: